SmartExpertInc/onyx-cutom/custom_extensions/SLIDE_SCALING_FIX_CSS_ZOOM.md

 ### Key Changes

-1. **Added centering wrapper** - Flexbox container centers the zoomed content
+1. **Added positioning wrapper** - Flexbox container with `alignItems: 'flex-start'` and `paddingTop: '5%'`
 2. **Apply `zoom` to nested content wrapper** - This scales the content while keeping the slide container at its original size
 3. **Slide dimensions remain unchanged** - The `900px × 506px` box stays the same size
-4. **Content scales and centers** - Text, images, padding all scale to 70% and are properly centered
+4. **Content scales and positions correctly** - Text, images, padding all scale to 70% and are positioned to show the top of the slide
-5. **Better visual result** - Slide maintains its position and size in the UI, content appears smaller and centered inside
+5. **Better visual result** - Slide maintains its position and size in the UI, content appears smaller with proper spacing

 ### Why This Placement is Better